The Key Components of Your Indie Author Business Foundation

 How to create an author business plan?

 Whew!
 I know this was a lot of information and your head is probably spinning right now but if you've made it this far - congrats!
-Thanks for sticking with me and if you want to grab this indie author business plan template, I give it away for free to people who watch my free masterclass (the link to the template is found in the last slide).
+Thanks for sticking with me and if you want to grab this indie author business plan template, sign up below and I'll send it over.

 Next up in this series on indie author business plans, we’ll be covering the different types of indie author business models.
 You’ll find the links to the other posts in this series below once they release.